grey-cat-1908/website/content/blog/china-tour/index.md

 ![Shanghai](https://cdn.arbuz.icu/img/china-tour/sh_nb01.jpg)

 I visited the zoo and was amazed by the variety of animals.
 The zoo is quite expansive.
-Please find attached a photo of a panda.
+Panda!!!

 ![Panda](https://cdn.arbuz.icu/img/china-tour/panda01.jpg)